top of page

 Promoting Self-Advocacy and Empowerment

-Empowerment in coaching means:
+Empowerment in coaching involves:

 Coaching Ethics and Neurodiversity